diku-dk/futhark-website/blog/2020-05-03-higher-order-parallel-programming.rst

 The thing that makes NumPy work as a parallel programming model is the emphasis on bulk operations that operate on entire arrays.
-As long as we have a sequentially consistent view of data *between* these operations, the NumPy implementation do whatever parallel tricks it wishes *inside* them.
+As long as we have a sequentially consistent view of data *between* these operations, the NumPy implementation can do whatever parallel tricks it wishes *inside* them.
 We get the best of both worlds: sequential, fully deterministic, line-at-a-time semantics, but (potentially) efficient parallel execution.
 As human programmers we have to